 Here’s a cautionary tale from my agency career—followed by my advice on how to get clients to pay deposits at your agency.

 Early in my agency career, I inherited a project working with an Olympic athlete—the agency would do a photoshoot, website, and print materials to support the athlete’s public speaking platform.
 It would be a mix of cash and trade (with celebrity appearances).

-The agency owner was super-excited to be doing the photoshoot—which led to our scheduling the photoshoot before defining a final scope, much less getting a deposit.
-In retrospect, I should have pushed back on their enthusiasm—but in the end, I ultimately pressed for a tiny deposit before we’d do the photoshoot, with an additional payment due before we’d deliver the high-res photos.
+In retrospect, I should have pushed back on everyone’s unpaid enthusiasm.
+In the end, I pressed for a tiny deposit before we’d do the photoshoot, with an additional payment due before we’d deliver the high-resolution photos.

 When I reached out to coordinate the second payment, the athlete’s agent shared bad news—they lost their major sponsor, and they had to pull the plug on the entire project.